Governance¶

 Infrastructure Workgroup¶

-The infrastructure workgroup maintains the infrastructure of aeon
+The infrastructure workgroup maintains the infrastructure of aeon to ensure the

 smooth running of the project.
 This includes ensuring the website remains online, that